“…so that we ourselves boast of you among the churches of God for your patience and faith in all your persecutions and tribulations that you endure…“

 in all your persecutions and tribulations

 The word “persecution” means to systematically organize a program to oppress and harass people by religion.
-This is affliction from without the church.
+This is an affliction from without the church.

 “Now Saul was consenting to his death.
 At that time a great persecution arose against the church which was at Jerusalem; and they were all scattered throughout the regions of Judea and Samaria, except the apostles” (Acts 8:1).

 “Tribulations” means pressures of any kind.
 The new believers in Thessalonica underwent severe as well as slight suffering.
-Trouble comes in all shapes and sizes both large and small.
+Trouble comes in all shapes and sizes, both large and small.
 God frees none of us from trouble.
 Some of our troubles are small compared to others.
 Some of us have trouble with our husbands or wives.
 Some have pressures with their children.
 The doctor informs us that we have cancer.
 Some turn to alcohol.
 Others turn to God.

 “Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need” (Hebrews 4:16).

-Notice that big little word “all.”
+Notice that big little word, “all.”
 God does not ask us to exercise our faith in most persecutions and tribulations but in “all” of them.

 that you endure